SovanRoy10/SEEVA/README.md

 SEEVA is built with love and contributions from the open-source community.
 We'd like to thank all the contributors who have helped make this project possible.

-For any questions or concerns, please contact us at rupalpaultmsl@gmail.com.
+For any questions or concerns, please contact us at roysovan00@gmail.com or rupalpaultmsl@gmail.com.
 We appreciate your interest in SEEVA! 🩺🧑‍⚕️🩻